jbanusco/STGNP/README.md

 ## Cardiac data

-The ACDC data can be download in:
+The ACDC data can be download in: https://www.creatis.insa-lyon.fr/Challenge/acdc/ .
+The UKB data can be requested at: https://www.ukbiobank.ac.uk/

-The cardiac data can be processed using the pipeline available in [url link to another github].
+Cardiac data can be processed using the pipeline available in [Github available soon].

-The UKB data can be requested at:

-Then, the ADCD data can be run using:
-'experiments/ACDC_CV.py' for cross-validation and 'experiments/ACDC_RunBest.py' to use the best configuration.
+Run experiments
+ACDC:
+Cross-validation: 'experiments/ACDC_CV.py'
+Best config: 'experiments/ACDC_RunBest.py'

-Similary, for UKB:
+UKB:
-'experiments/UKB_CV.py' for CV and 'experiments/UKB_RunBest.py' for the best configuration.
+Cross-validation: 'experiments/UKB_CV.py'
+Best config: 'experiments/UKB_RunBest.py'

 ---

 ## Baselines

-# Classification
+### Classification

 Baseline for classification are available for ACDC and UKB , using XGBoost, RandomForest and kNN.

 'baselines/Sklearn/ACDC_baselines_sklearn.py'
 'baselines/Sklearn/UKB_baselines_sklearn.py'

-# ARIMA forecasting
+### ARIMA forecasting
-baselines/SyntheticForecasting

-It needs a secondary environment!
+Located in: 'baselines/SyntheticForecasting'

+⚠️ Requires a separate environment:

 This submodule is intended to run in a separate Python environment from the main project.
 It only requires a small set of packages and avoids the GPU/graph stack